 If you have prior medical experience, or better yet, if you’re currently in a position within the medical field, transitioning to phlebotomy could be a very easy move for you, especially when it comes to training on the job.
-If you’re interested in making the move to a career in phlebotomy, and you’re already working in a medical facility, the best thing you can do is talk to your on-staff human resources manager.
+If you’re interested in making a move to a career in phlebotomy, and you’re already working in a medical facility, the best thing you can do is talk to your on-staff human resources manager.

 Human resources will be able to tell you about any possible openings in the phlebotomy department.
 From there, you can talk to the head of that department if there’s an opening available, and discuss why you would like to be a part of the phlebotomy team.
 Already working in the facility is a great way to get hired, even in a different department, because you’ve developed connections and have experience with the facility itself, no matter how big or small it may be.
 Most supervisors and managers will take that into consideration when they think about hiring someone to be a part of their team.